Measurements of differential cross-sections of $WbWb$ production in the dilepton channel in $pp$ collisions at $\sqrt{s}$ = 13 TeV using the ATLAS detector: Cross-section extraction

 The uncertainties in the tuning of final-state radiation in the parton shower are obtained by changing the momentum scale settings of $\mur^{\text{FSR}}$ in \PYTHIA[8] by a factor of 0.5 or 2 relative to the nominal scale.
 Another parameter affecting the modelling of the additional radiation in \POWPY[8] is \hdamp.
 The uncertainty due to the choice of this parameter is estimated by using a dedicated \POWPY[8] sample where \hdamp\ is multiplied by a factor of two relative to the nominal value.

 The uncertainty due to the choice of the top-quark mass in the MC simulations is estimated by using two additional simulation samples, for both the \ttbar\ and $tW$ processes, with varied top-quark mass values of \SI{169}{\GeV} and \SI{176}{\GeV} which, besides the mass of the top quark, have the same set-up as the nominal sample.
 The final uncertainty is then scaled by 1/7 to match the effect of a $\pm\SI{0.5}{\GeV}$ shift in the top-quark mass, reflecting the precision of the top-quark mass measurements performed by ATLAS and CMS~\cite{TOPQ-2017-03,CMS-TOP-14-022}.
-The impact of the choice of different PDF sets is assessed by applying an event-by-event reweighting procedure to the nominal \POWPY[8] $\ttbar$ and $tW$ samples following the \PDFforLHC[15] prescription~\cite{Butterworth:2015oua} and using the \texttt{PDF4LHC15\_30} sets.